lcazef/camIR/README.md

 As both devices are remoted through serial port, you will need a computer with 2 serial (DB9) ports.

 This program is written for Python 3.6.
 The best way to use it is by installing Anaconda, and creating a dedicated environment including the following libraries :

  - PyQt4, for the GUI
  - PySerial, for the communication through serial ports.

 ### HOW TO USE ###

-!!!
-Please note that, for the moment, the GUI is only for remoting the tourelle.
-!!!

 FOR THE TOURELLE